Emotions will drive the future Intelligent Chatbots

 Numerous companies are working on building these virtual friends for us.
-To name a few, we have Siri by Apple, Alexa by Amazon, Cortana by Microsoft, Samsung’s Bixby etc. Every company is striving to get ahead of the other when it comes to these virtual assistants.
-Owing to this large scale competition, we now have these little talking bots do wonders for us- hotel/restaurant reservations, controlling home automation devices, managing to do lists, navigation etc.
+To name a few, we have Siri by Apple, Alexa by Amazon, Cortana by Microsoft, Samsung’s Bixby etc. Every company is striving to get ahead of the others when it comes to these virtual assistants.
+Owing to this large-scale competition, we now have these little talking bots that do wonders for us- hotel/restaurant reservations, controlling home automation devices, managing to-do lists, navigation etc.

 But are we still there where we can actually call them a friend?
 Imagine having a virtual assistant like the one shown in the movie “Her”, which can understand the deeper contexts inside your daily conversations and provide more human-like interactions rather than a monotonously programmed robotic conversation.
 This is possible with the use of Emotional Artificial Intelligence (AI).

 Empathetic technology is pushing its limits into our daily lives with companies thriving to provide better human-machine interactions that take into account the emotional or empathetic context of a user.
-Affectiva’s Emotion API, IBM’s Watson Tone Analyzer, Empath’s Vocal Emotion Recognition API are few such products that offer emotion recognition by analysing speech paralinguistics, tone and other characteristics of the speaker.
+Affectiva’s Emotion API, IBM’s Watson Tone Analyzer, Empath’s Vocal Emotion Recognition API are a few such products that offer emotion recognition by analyzing speech para-linguistics, tone and other characteristics of the speaker.

 A look at recent patent filings from some major companies hints at the upcoming emotionally intelligent assistants.
 Patent US 10,096,319 filed by Amazon hints at adding emotional capability into Alexa.
 According to the patent, the system would be able to determine the voice-based physical and emotional characteristics of the speaker and thereby present emotionally relevant content to the user.